DamirRam/react-native-push-notification/README.md

 });
 ```

-## Notification Actions
+## Notification Buttons

 (Android Only)

-This is done by specifying an `actions` parameters while configuring the local notification.
+This is done by specifying an `buttons` parameters while configuring the local notification.
 This is an array of strings where each string is a notification action that will be presented with the notification.

-For e.g. `actions: ['Accept', 'Reject']`
+For e.g. `buttons: [{'title': 'Button title', 'action': 'Button action', 'value': 'custom value for action', 'backgroundAction': ''}]`

+backgroundAction if this parameter is present, the button click will be processed in the background
+(the button click don't processed when app is killed)

 When you handle actions in background (`invokeApp: false`), you can open the application and pass the initial notification by using use `PushNotification.invokeApp(notification)`.